0x1001/isock/README.md

 iSocket server guide
 --------------------
-Server can be imported from isock:
+Server can be imported from isock.

     from isock import Server

-Server constructor accepts two required arguments: ip (string) and port (int):
+Server constructor takes two required arguments: ip (string) and port (int).

     server = Server("localhost",4440)

 To add actions to server use addAction method.
-It accepts one required argument: action (Action):
+It takes one required argument: action (Action).

     server.addAction(Echo())

-To start server use serve_forever() blocking method:
+To start server use serve_forever() blocking method.

     server.serve_forever()

-To stop server use shutdown() method:
+To stop server use shutdown() method.

     server.shutdown()

 iSocket client guide
 --------------------
-Client can be imported from isock:
+Client can be imported from isock.

     from isock import Client

-Client constructor accepts two required arguments and one optional: server_ip (string), server_port (int), retry (int).
+Client constructor takes two required arguments and one optional: server_ip (string), server_port (int), retry (int).
 Default retry argument is set to 3.
-Which allows 3 retries before ClientException is raised:
+Which allows 3 retries before ClientException is raised.

     client = Client("localhost",4440)

-To run action on server use runAction() method which accepts one required argument and one optional: action (Action class ref), data (any pickable data):
+To run action on server use runAction() method which takes one required argument and one optional: action (Action class ref), data (any pickable data).

     client.runAction(Echo,"Echo test!")

 Client method runAction() returns data send by server or rasies exception if action ended with exception on server.